ah97ed/BANK-LOAN-REPORT/README.md

 SELECT COUNT(id) AS MTD_Total_Applications FROM financial_loan
 WHERE MONTH(issue_date) = 12 and YEAR(issue_date) = 2021;

--- Previouse Month to date  (PMTD) Loan Applications SELECT COUNT(id) AS PMTD_Total_Applications FROM financial_loan WHERE MONTH(issue_date) = 11 and year(issue_date) =2021;
+-- Previous Month to date  (PMTD) Loan Applications SELECT COUNT(id) AS PMTD_Total_Applications FROM financial_loan WHERE MONTH(issue_date) = 11 and year(issue_date) =2021;